banr1/forked-Polynomial-Commitment-Schemes/README.md

 We define five abstract games against an adversary, covering correctness, the standard security properties for polynomial commitment schemes and desirable properties for SNARK construction:
 -  __Correctness__
       Honest verifier and honest committer interaction.
-Formally, a Probability Massfuntion (PMF) over the probability of acceptance by the verifier.
+Formally, a Probability Mass Function (PMF) over the probability of acceptance by the verifier.
 - __Polynomial Binding__
       The adversary outputs one commitment to two distinct polynomials $\phi$ and $\phi'$ with according witnesses.
 The result is a PMF capturing the event that the verifier accepts both polynomials for the commitment.
 - __Evaluation Binding__